dkwelcher/fishingapp-project/README.md

 # Fishing App

 Fishing App is a web application for maintaining a logbook of fishing catches and planning future fishing trips.
-The app automatically generates time, geographic coordinates, weather data when a user adds a new catch.
+The app automatically generates time, geographic coordinates, and weather data when a user adds a new catch.
 The Fishing Trip Planner feature is currently being worked on.
-This feature will combine the user's historical data and the forecasted weather of the date of the planned trip to providing recommendations for fishing locations and lure / bait strategies.
+This feature will combine the user's historical data and the forecasted weather of the date of the planned trip to provide recommendations for fishing locations and lure / bait strategies.

 ## Source Code